-Priority sector 1.1.3 Vegetables: Group of investments 1132 Construction and reconstruction of existing glasshouses
+Priority sector 1013 Vegetables: Group of investments 10132 Construction and reconstruction of existing glasshouses

-- The project must respect the specified civil engineering standards of the Municipality or other standards acceptable to the Municipality in accordance to the urban and spatial plans.
-Provision of electricity, water supply and road connection have to be according to the urban and spatial plans of the concerned Municipality where the project is located; - 2) Technical documentation with construction/reconstruction plans must be prepared and submitted with the application-supplement to the Business Plan, assuring that the project for investments in glasshouses will bring the existing facility in accordance to the European Standards for Greenhouses EN 13031-1:2003 describing Design and construction of greenhouses including horticultural equipment, agricultural facilities, Structural design, Commercial, Business facilities, Stability, Durability etc. for vegetable production. - 3) Upgrade of the existing irrigation scheme for renovated glass-houses can be subject to investment project if the following conditions apply: - The investments in irrigation must be to reconstruct the existing inefficient water distribution channels with new water-saving irrigation technology; - Only the on-farm investments in existing irrigation systems are to be considered as private investment. - The applicant has to prove the source or availability of water from the main irrigation channels through an agreement with the Water Communities or Water economies or through existence of on-farm well for irrigation purposes according to the Article 33 of the Law on Water (OG 4/1998; 19/2000; 42/2005 and 46/2006);
+- 1) Technical documentation with construction/reconstruction plans must be prepared and submitted with the application-supplement to the Business Plan, assuring that the project for investments in glasshouses will bring the existing facility in accordance to the European Standards for Greenhouses EN 13031-1:2003 describing Design and construction of greenhouses including horticultural equipment, agricultural facilities, Structural design, Commercial, Business facilities, Stability, Durability etc. for vegetable production. - 2) Upgrade of the existing irrigation scheme for glass-houses can be subject to investment project if the following conditions apply: - The investments in irrigation must be to reconstruct the existing inefficient water distribution channels with water-saving irrigation technology; - Only the on-farm investments in existing irrigation systems are to be considered as eligible investment. - The applicant has to prove the source or availability of water through an agreement with the Water Communities or Water economies or through existence of on-farm well for irrigation purposes according to the Article 29 of the Law on Water (OG 87/2008); - In case where the applicant is renting the glasshouse/s which are subject to investment, he/she has to prove the right to use it for a minimum of 10 years; - 4) In the case where the project includes purchase of eligible farm equipment (as described in section 1.4.
+Priority sectors and the type of eligible investments), the total eligible costs for the concerned farm equipment (excluding the total eligible costs for improvement of the irrigation system) should not exceed 25% of the total eligible costs of investment (excluding the total eligible costs of investment concerning general costs) foreseen within the project;